 If your company gives a gas card to employees or reimburses their fuel costs, it can be a challenge to control these costs.
-Paying for employees' fuel typically supplements a car allowance, but it can create some headaches if not managed properly.
-Here are three strategies to use.
+Here are three strategies to reduce costs while continuing a gas card program.

 3 factors that determine your company’s fuel costs

-Providing a fuel card or reimbursement along with a car allowance for personal vehicles leaves you with a lot less control over the situation than if you provide a company car.
+Providing a fuel card or reimbursement along with a car allowance for personal vehicles leaves you with less control than if you provide a company car.
 The costs are based on three variables:

 The fuel consumption of employee vehicles

 Employees who drive gas guzzling vehicles like full size SUVs or pick-up trucks will increase your costs significantly.
-You don’t have any control over your employees’ vehicle choices.
-Plus, because employees often see a large gray area between business use and personal use, you may be subsidizing the personal use of fuel.
+You don’t have control over your employees’ vehicle choices.
+But a vehicle's fuel efficiency will affect reimbursement amounts.
+Plus, employees often see a gray area between business use and personal use, further inflating costs to the organization.

 The effectiveness of your company gas card policy